Cycle classes on the moduli of K3 surfaces in positive characteristic

-Comparing the obtained formulas for $\cL$ and $F^*_S\cL$ we get an isomorphism \isomap{\varphi}{\cL}{F^*_S\cL}, in other words we have an \Definition{$F$-structure} on $\cL$.
-Now, the isomorphism of (\ref{Hodge expansion}) is compatible with duality (if we use the tensor product of the Hodge duality isomorphisms on the right hand side) and so is (\ref{conjugate expansion}) because the Cartier isomorphism is multiplicative.
+Comparing the obtained formulas for $\cL$ and $F^*_S\cL$ we get an isomorphism $\varphi: \cL \riso F^*_S\cL$; sometimes this is called an {\sl $F$-structure} on $\cL$.
+Now, the isomorphism of (\ref{Hodge expansion}) is compatible with duality (if we use the tensor product of the Serre duality isomorphisms on the right hand side) and so is (\ref{conjugate expansion}) because the Cartier isomorphism is multiplicative.
 This implies that $\varphi$ is compatible with the pairing on $\cL$.
-We may now consider the sheaf $L$ (in the \'etale topology on $S$) of fixed points under $\varphi$ and we know that $\cL=L\tensor_{\F_p}\sO_S$, so that in particular $L$ is a local system of $1$-dimensional $\F_p$-vector spaces.
-The pairing on $\cL$ induces a symmetric non-degenerate pairing on $L$ and taking (locally) its discriminant gives us a locally constant function from $S$ to $\F^*_p/\F^{2*}_p$.
-The latter group can be identified, using the Legendre symbol, $\Legendre{-}{p}$, with $\{\pm1\}$ and we shall call the resulting function $S \to \{\pm1\}$ the \Definition{Hodge discriminant} of $X \to S$.
+We may now consider the sheaf $L$ (in the \'etale topology on $S$) of fixed points under $\varphi$ and we know that $\cL=L\tensor_{{\bf F}_p}\sO_S$, so that in particular $L$ is a local system of $1$-dimensional ${\bf F}_p$-vector spaces.
+The pairing on $\cL$ induces a symmetric non-degenerate pairing on $L$ and taking (locally) its discriminant gives us a locally constant function from $S$ to ${\bf F}^*_p/{\bf F}^{*2}_p$.
+The latter group can be identified, using the Legendre symbol, $\Legendre{-}{p}$, with $\{\pm1\}$ and we shall call the resulting function $S \to \{\pm1\}$ the {\sl Hodge discriminant} of $X \to S$.
 It clearly commutes with base change.
 In particular its value can be computed fibrewise.